STORIES:

 Approved.

-Great ideas can come from anywhere.
-Even the biggest brands can surprise you.
+And we won some unexpected lessons: Even the biggest brands can surprise you.
 Be pragmatic.
 Be bonkers.

 Starbucks Pumpkin Spice Patch // Case Film